-10.4.7 Carefully trim the compacted specimen even with the top of the mold by means of the straightedge scraped across the top of the mold to form a plane surface even with the top of the mold.
-Initial trimming of the specimen above the top of the mold with a knife may prevent the soil from tearing below the top of the mold.
-Fill any holes in the top surface with unused or trimmed soil from the specimen, press in with the fingers, and again scrape the straightedge across the top of the mold.
+10.4.7 Carefully trim the compacted specimen even with the top and bottom of the mold by means of the straightedge scraped across the top and bottom of the mold to form a plane surface even with the top and bottom of the mold.
+Initial trimming of the specimen above the top of the mold with a knife may prevent tearing out soil below the top of the mold.
+Fill any holes in either surface with unused or trimmed soil from the specimen, press in with the fingers, and again scrape the straightedge across the top and bottom of the mold.
 Repeat the appropriate preceding operations on the bottom of the specimen when the mold volume was determined without the base plate.
 For very wet or dry soils, soil or water may be lost if the base plate is removed.
 For these situations, leave the base plate attached to the mold.
-When the base plate is left attached, the volume of the mold must be calibrated with the base plate attached to the mold rather than a plastic or glass plate as noted in Annex A1, A1.4.
+When the base plate is left attached, the volume of the mold must be calibrated with the base plate attached to the mold rather than a plastic or glass plate as noted in Annex A1 (A1.4.1).